 - A lawyer who specializes in disability law

 - A Digital Marketing Expert

 As a business owner, it’s essential to understand the basics of ADA compliance.
-This way, you can avoid any potential legal issues and make your business more inclusive for everyone.
+This way, you can avoid potential legal issues and make your business more inclusive.
 Please feel free to contact us to get your website ADA compliant.